 The ideal method for treating or disposing of incineration residue is to restore it to the natural environment by stabilization, reduction and degradation of inorganic and organic pollutants.
-The stabilization of pollutants means having no potential to spread, which involves the fixation of metals by carbonation and clay formation, and the stabilization of organic material by humification.
-The authors call this the carbonation-humification process, to distinguish it from carbonation by aging.
-As inorganic and organic substances may attach to the mineralogical structure through this process, the leachability of pollutants might decrease.
+The stabilization of pollutants means having no potential to spread, which involves the fixation of metals by carbonation and clay formation, and the stabilization of organic material by humification as shown in Fig. 1.
+The authors call this the carbonation-humification process, to distinguish it from simple carbonation by aging.
+As inorganic and organic substances may attach to the mineralogical structure through this process, the leachability of pollutants are expected to decrease.

 In this study, we investigated the possibility of carbonation-humification of incineration residue through observations of the microstructure by SEM, and through extraction and identification of humic substances.
 We also confirmed its effect on the leaching behavior of pollutants by several leaching tests.
 The samples used in this study were incineration residues excavated from lysimeters 5 to 7 years from filling.
-The lysimeters were filled with (1) only fly ash, (2) only bottom ash, (3) mixtures of fly ash and bottom ash, and (4) mixtures of fly ash, bottom ash and 5% compost of municipal solid waste.
-We sampled in different layers of all lysimeters, and conducted all the experiments mentioned above.
+The lysimeters were filled with (1) only fly ash, (2) only bottom ash,